How to Preserve Bar Coasters | Another Coaster Friday

 Step 2: How To Seal Paper Coasters

-Because the bar coasters are a cardboard-type or paper type of material, I wanted to seal them.
-I used Mod Podge on both sides and on the edges.
+Because the bar coasters are cardboard-type or paper-type material, I needed to seal them.
+I used Mod Podge on both sides and the edges.
 I did two coats and I made sure it was completely dry, before moving on.

 Don’t skimp on this step!
 If you feel better doing three coats, do three coats.
 Make sure every bit of it is sealed.